girlbossceo/conduwuit/docs/differences.md

 - Various config options to tweak connection pooling, request timeouts, connection timeouts, DNS timeouts and settings, etc with good defaults which also help huge with performance via reusing connections and retrying where needed
 - Implement building conduwuit with jemalloc (which extends to the RocksDB jemalloc feature for maximum gains) or hardened_malloc light variant, and produce CI builds with jemalloc for performance (Nix doesn't seem to build [hardened_malloc-rs](https://github.com/girlbossceo/hardened_malloc-rs) properly)
 - Add support for caching DNS results with hickory-dns / hickory-resolver in conduwuit (not a replacement for a proper resolver cache, but still far better than nothing)
+- Add config option for using DNS over TCP, and config option for controlling A/AAAA record lookup strategy (e.g. don't query AAAA records if you don't have IPv6 connectivity)
 - Overall significant database, Client-Server, and federation performance and latency improvements (check out the ping room leaderboards if you don't believe me :>)
 - Add config options for RocksDB compression and bottommost compression, including choosing the algorithm and compression level
 - Use [loole](https://github.com/mahdi-shojaee/loole) MPSC channels instead of tokio MPSC channels for huge performance boosts in sending channels (mainly relevant for federation) and presence channels
+- Use `tracing`/`log`'s `release_max_level_info` feature to improve performance, build speeds, binary size, and CPU usage in release builds by avoid compiling debug/trace log level macros that users will generally never use (can be disabled with a build-time feature flag)

 ## General Fixes: